harness/developer-hub/docs/platform/2_Delegates/secure-delegates/install-delegates-with-custom-certs.md

 This topic explains how to install delegates with custom certificates.
 There are two aspects of custom certificates:
 1. A certificate for the delegate Java process, which makes connections to external systems.
-2. A certificate for the OS itself, so if another process, such as a shell script, is spawned, it can access custom certificates.
+2. A certificate for the OS itself.
+With this certificate, if another process, such as a shell script, is spawned, it can access custom certificates.

 In this topic we will do the following: